Boveek/alx-low_level_programming/README.md

-This is a repository containing projects that relates to C-programming language
+This directory contains projects on C programming language